 The VEC data format specification must have a transparent concept that makes it easy for analysing tools to unambiguously calculate correlations between one VEC file (received at a time A) and another VEC file (received at a different time B).
 Thereby, the following types of correlation are required to be recognisable

 No correlation

 Extension of information

 Changes

+Baselines

+The VEC data format specification must have a concept to group versioned elements (parts & documents) to a valid baseline.